eddietheengineer/documentation/setup_guide/general_wiring_guide.md

 ## Endstop Wiring

-There are two ways of wiring your endstops, one is NC (normally closed) and the other is NO (normally open).
+There are two ways of wiring your endstops: NC (normally closed) or NO (normally open).
 For normally closed configurations, the endstop switch allows current to flow through it when it is not triggered.
 For normally open configurations, the end stop switch only allows current to flow through it when it is triggered.

 While both of these configurations will work fine in an ideal world, NC configurations are more robust because if a wire breaks or a terminal becomes disconnected, the printer will think that the end stop has triggered and the printer will stop movement before the toolhead crashes in to the frame or the bed.

-Wiring mechanical end stop switches for NC operation is easy, as they generally have three pins exposed.
+Wiring mechanical switches for NC operation is easy, as they generally have three pins exposed.
 With a multimeter, probe each combination of the three pins until you find a pair that has continuity (0 ohm resistance) when the switch is not triggered, but does not have continuity (infinite resistance) when the switch is triggered.
 The outer two pins are often the NC pins, but verify prior to installation.

 <img src="images/endstop_wiring.png" alt="endstop_wiring" style="zoom:50%;" />